 Bell: Scenes from a Coming School (in collaboration with Galatasaray High School Theater Group), 2018

 Bell: Scenes from a Coming School is a series of performances, games and tasks realized during the day in a school.
-It calls out school, which is based on a carrot-and-stick mechanism, by the school bell, which slices the flow of time into chunks and organizes how the student should spend it.
+It calls out school, based on a carrot-and-stick mechanism, by the school bell, which slices the flow of time into chunks and organizes how the student should spend it.
 Yet, this time students misunderstand the command of the bell.
-Rather than going in or out from class, they play games or carry out some actions all the way the game/task/performance somehow reaches an end as per its own rhythm.
+Rather than going in or out of class, they play games or carry out some actions all the way; the game/task/performance somehow reaches an end as per its own rhythm.
 "Productivity", "output" and "success" as they are defined in the education discourse of our day are notions that are most foreign to this particular curriculum that is mainly based on games proposed by Augusto Boal.

 The video is compiled from the shootings of the performances/tasks/games while they were unfolding.
 And the drum sound that cuts the time of the specific performance/task/game is the actual bell of the school.